Understanding the Dundas BI data model

 - The connection information required is different depending on the type of data provider that you select.

 - For example, to connect to SQL Server, you generally need to choose an authentication method, specify a server instance, and indicate the database you want.

 - Once you've created a data connector, you can go to the Explore window to access native data structures such as tables, views, stored procedures, functions, or OLAP cubes.

 - For example, you can drag a measure column from a native table under your data connector and visualize it right away on your dashboard.
 Behind the scenes, Dundas BI auto-generates items such as metric sets for you in order to have a complete data flow like the one in the diagram.

 2.2.
 Data cubes (ETL)

-- A data cube is a multidimensional model of your data that consists of measures and hierarchies.
+- A data cube is a multidimensional model of your data that consists of measures, hierarchies, and metadata such as formatting.